temple-geography/fundamentals-of-gis/Lab_05_Creating_Geographic_Data.pandoc.md

 You are now ready to begin placing ground control points (GCPs).
 The GCPs link coordinates from the map (already referenced) with the .jpg.

 1. In the 'Georeferencing' toolbar select 'Add Control Points'
-2. Place the first GCP by **First** clicking on the .jpg and then clicking on the correspoing shapefile.
+2. Place the first GCP by **First** clicking on the .jpg and then clicking on the corresponding shapefile.
     a.
-Ideally your control points will be well distributed across the map, however, you will note that this process is iterative and there isn’t a preset series of control points.
-Rather, you will need to place a seriesof points, evaluate the fit, erase the ones with a poor fit, add new points to improve the fit, etc.
+Ideally your control points will be well distributed across the map, however, you will note that this process is iterative and there isn't a preset series of control points.
+Rather, you will need to place a series of points, evaluate the fit, erase the ones with a poor fit, add new points to improve the fit, etc.
     b.
 For this map, you might find it easiest to place the first two points on the corners of one town that you can easily match to help resize and bring the maps within a similar location.
     c.
 The maps will auto-adjust each time you place a point, so you will be able to visually assess the fit.
 You should also evaluate the fit using the residuals and RMSE by opening the Link Table by selecting the button next to the 'Control Point' button on the Georeferencing ToolBar.
     d.
 The residual tells you how much discrepancy lies between the reference map and the .jpg.
 Values close to 0 indicate that you are doing a good job.
 If the RMSE reaches 0, you have perfect fit.
 You can delete control points that have a very large residual, and you may find that the fit will be improved by deleting these points.
     e.
 The next section of the lab will focus on digitizing features in the town of Auburn, so please prioritize the fit in Auburn.
 3. Once you are done, select Rectify from the Georeferencing Tool Bar.
     a.
 The following window will allow you to save your georeferenced .jpg as a new file.
 4. Change the resample type to bilinear Interpolation and specify the folder to which you would like the file to be saved.